AI and Jobs in Austria: Which Professions Are Changing Fastest

 In March 2026, Andrej Karpathy – former Director of AI at Tesla and co-founder of OpenAI – published the US Job Market Visualizer.
 The tool visualises 342 professions from the Bureau of Labor Statistics Occupational Outlook Handbook and covers 143 million jobs in the US economy.

-What makes Karpathy's approach special: The AI Exposure Scores are not assigned manually, but generated via an LLM pipeline.
-A prompt defines the evaluation grid, and the model evaluates each job description individually.
-The entire process is reproducible and publicly accessible in the GitHub repository.
+What makes Karpathy's approach distinctive is that the AI exposure scores are not assigned by hand but generated through an LLM pipeline.
+A prompt defines the scoring rubric, and the model assesses each job description in turn.
+The whole process is reproducible and publicly available in the GitHub repository.

 "This is not a report, a paper, or a serious economic publication — it is a development tool for exploring BLS data visually."